fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 We can divide the implementation into two parts: ingesting and retrieving data.

 1. Ingestion: The goal is to divide the local files into smaller chunks that fit into the LLM input size (context window).
-We also need to create [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/) for each chunk.
+We must also create [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/) for each chunk.
 The vector embeddings allow us to find the most relevant chunks to help answer the question.
 Because chunking and embedding take time, we want to do that only once, so we save the results in a [vector store](https://www.pinecone.io/learn/vector-database/) (database).
 2. Retrieval: Given a user question, we use [similarity search](https://www.pinecone.io/learn/what-is-similarity-search/) to find the most relevant chunks (i.e. the pieces of the local files related to the question).
 Once we determine the most relevant chunks, we can use the LLM to answer the question.
 To do so, we combine the user question with the relevant chunks and a prompt instructing the LLM to answer the question.

 These two steps are illustrated in the following diagram.